paulvaughan/lab-11/User_Stories.md

 - Marketing team interviewed select focus group
 - Three demographics represented in interview
 - Preferences lead to the creation of four focus group images

+## Edits by Emmanuel

+This should work and we will see shortly